MareoRaft/k_combinat_for_sage/tutorial.md

-example of a nb w latex and code quotes: https://nbviewer.jupyter.org/url/jdj.mit.edu/~stevenj/IJulia%20Preview.ipynb
+example of a nb w latex and code quotes: https://nbviewer.jupyter.org/url/jdj.mit.edu/~stevenj/IJulia%20Preview.ipynb on jupyter to FLUSH THE CACHE, use URL params ?flush_cache=true

 GITHUB will automatically make your notebook viewable online (https://blog.github.com/2015-05-07-github-jupyter-notebooks-3/).
 ALL YOU NEED TO DO is put a ipynb file into your repo.